gemerden/wildpath/README.md

 ## Introduction

 This module is intended primarily as a practical tool to access data in complex data structures.
 Especially accessing multiple items usually requires for-loops or other constructs and there is no straightforward way to pass nested locations as single parameters.
-This module solves this problprecedenceoducing 2 classes: `Path` and `WildPath`:
+This module solves this problem by introdicing 2 classes:

   - `Path` is optimized for speed, allowing to get, set and delete single items in the data structure,
-  - `WildPath` allows wildcards and boolean logic (and, or, not) in paths to get, set and delete to multiple items in one call,
+  - `WildPath` does the same and allows wildcards and boolean logic (and, or, not) in paths to get, set and delete to multiple items in one call,
   -  Both have iterators (in the common baseclass) to run through all paths and values in a data structure.

 As an typical example we take the JSON response of a call to `maps.googleapis.com` for the route between 2 addresses.
 The response is over 390 lines of JSON if nicely formatted.
 However we will only be interested in the geo_locations of the individual steps (turn-by-turn instructions) of the route.